 Animals, including humans, Living things and their habitats

-Spark a conversation with this video showing a spiny little mammal that likes to hang out in our gardens and hedgerows.
+Spark a conversation with this video showing different animals on the move.
 This activity is great for describing observations and applying ideas in unfamiliar contexts.

 Run the activity